-Although no action for damages has so far been brought against the Group, it cannot be excluded that such actions may be brought against it in the future.
+Although no action for damage has so far been brought against the Group, and insurance coverage in relation to product liability is in place, it cannot be excluded that such actions may be brought against it in the future.

 Furthermore, one of the key factors in the Group's success is the recognizability of Racing Force Group's brands, namely OMP and Bell Helmets, which have been in the market of safety equipment.